 Ms. Mackintosh’s practice primarily focuses on litigation in the Delaware Court of Chancery, where she has played significant roles in several landmark actions challenging mergers and acquisitions (including In re Del Monte Foods Company Shareholder Litigation, which resulted in an $89.4 million recovery for the class, and In re El Paso Corporation Shareholder Litigation, which resulted in a $110 million recovery for the class) and in several successful shareholder derivative actions (including In re American International Group, Inc. Consolidated Derivative Litigation, which resulted in a $90 million recovery, one of the largest recoveries in a shareholder derivative action in the history of the Delaware Court of Chancery).
-Ms. Mackintosh is currently prosecuting a derivative action on behalf of McKesson Corporation relating to the company’s failure to adequately oversee its sales of opioid drugs, which resulted in the company agreeing to pay a record $150 million civil penalty for its violations of DEA requirements relating to the reporting of suspicious orders, and a derivative and class action challenging the acquisition of SolarCity Corporation by Tesla Motors, Inc.
+Ms. Mackintosh is currently prosecuting a derivative action on behalf of McKesson Corporation relating to the company’s failure to adequately oversee its sales of opioid drugs, which resulted in the company agreeing to pay a record $150 million civil penalty for its violations of DEA requirements relating to the reporting of suspicious orders; a class action on behalf of unitholders of Regency Energy Partners LP challenging a conflicted transaction in which Regency was merged into Energy Transfer Partners L,P. at an unfair price; and a derivative and class action challenging the acquisition of SolarCity Corporation by Tesla Motors, Inc.

 Ms. Mackintosh is a leading member of G&E’s appraisal litigation practice and has tried numerous appraisal cases in the Court of Chancery, including In re Appraisal of Dell, Inc., In re Appraisal of Solera Holdings, Inc., and Verition Partners Master Fund Ltd. v.
-Aruba Networks, Inc. Ms. Mackintosh is currently representing clients pursuing their appraisal rights against Nord Anglia Education in the Grand Court of the Cayman Islands.
+Aruba Networks, Inc. Following a closely watched Delaware Supreme Court argument in the Aruba appraisal, Ms. Mackintosh obtained a reversal of the Chancery Court’s decision that Aruba’s fair value equaled its unaffected stock price.
+Ms. Mackintosh is currently representing clients pursuing their appraisal rights against Nord Anglia Education in the Grand Court of the Cayman Islands.

 In addition to her Chancery Court practice, Ms. Mackintosh has played a significant role in a number of securities fraud class actions that have achieved substantial recoveries for classes of investors, including In re JP Morgan Chase & Co.
 Securities Litigation ($150 million recovery), In re Refco Securities Litigation ($400 million recovery), and In re Merck & Co., Inc. Vytorin/Zetia Securities Litigation ($215 million recovery), and on behalf of individual and institutional investors who have opted out of class actions to pursue individual suits, including representation of investors who opted out of In re Bank of America Corporation Securities, Derivative & ERISA Litigation.
 Outside of the United States, Ms. Mackintosh was a member of the team that secured the historic $450 million pan-European settlement in the Royal Dutch Shell case in the Netherlands and the $1 billion settlement in the Royal Bank of Scotland case in the United Kingdom.
 She is currently representing institutional investors in connection with litigation against Volkswagen AG in Germany.